-CL3 L0 CR3 Designed to give students a solid foundation in algebraic skills.
+Designed to give students a solid foundation in algebraic skills.
 Algebra topics include properties of real numbers, solving and graphing linear equations and inequalities, polynomials, factoring, functions and problem solving.
 Other topics covered include scientific notation.
 Credit will not be given for more than one of the following courses: LMAT1230, LMAT1250, LMAT1320.
 (Prerequisite: LMAT0850 with a grade of C- or better or competence demonstrated on math placement exam)

-LMAT1310 Boolean Algebra

-CL1 L0 CR1 This course relates principles of Boolean Algebra directly to elementary circuit analysis.
-It includes an examination of the decimal, octal, binary, and hexadecimal number systems.
-The use of NOT, AND, OR, XOR, NAND, and NOR in logic statements, as well as in simple circuit analysis, is covered.
+LMAT1310 Boolean Algebra (1 Credit) This course relates principles of Boolean algebra directly to elementary circuit analysis.
+It includes an examination of the decimal, octal and binary number systems.
+The use of NOT, AND, OR, exclusive OR, NAND, and NOR in logic statements, as well as in simple circuit analysis, is covered.
 (Prerequisite: LMAT0850 with a grade of C- or better or competence demonstrated on math placement exam)